pytorch/pytorch.github.io/_posts/2020-4-21-pytorch-library-updates-new-model-serving-library.md

 See the release full notes [here](https://github.com/pytorch/vision/releases) and full docs can be found [here](https://pytorch.org/docs/stable/torchvision/index.html).

 ### torchtext 0.6
-The torchtext 0.6 release includes a number of bug fixes, improvements to documentation and updates to the dataset abstraction.
+The torchtext 0.6 release includes a number of bug fixes and improvements to documentation.
+Based on user's feedback, dataset abstractions are currently being redesigned also.
 Highlights for the release include:

 * Fixed an issue related to the SentencePiece dependency in conda package.
 * Added support for the experimental IMDB dataset to allow a custom vocab.